 - Brooklyn Rage: The Teutels are New Yorkers, and it shows.

-- Everything's Better With Custom Choppers: About 1/2 the premise of the show.
+- Cool Bike: Custom choppers are about 1/2 the premise of the show.

 - Family Drama: Deconstructed.
 The drama that goes on splits the family, and makes the show extremely hard to produce.